 You probably already know some obvious password safety tips, like don’t use “password” as your password.
 But did you know a password like “Ch@ll3ng3r%$” is not much more secure?

 Sure, it mixes upper- and lower-case letters, numbers and special characters, like you’re often advised to do when creating a password for a new account.
 And yet a hacker could quickly crack it using a dictionary attack (see below).
 “Challenger” is a common base word, and the modifications are fairly simplistic.

 This article will explain how to create a strong password, along with some additional advice on how to keep your passwords secure.
 But first it’s helpful to understand a bit about how online services use passwords to manage account access and how hackers can steal your credentials.

-You may be thinking that no hacker would bother attacking you personally, and you’re probably right.
-The danger is not that a hacker will target you, but rather that your password will be part of a larger data breach.
-If you use a weak password, hackers can extract it from the database along with all the other weak passwords.
+You may be thinking that no hacker would bother targeting you personally, and you’re probably right.
+The danger is not that a hacker will target you, but rather that your password will be part of a larger data breach(new window).
+If you use a weak password, hackers can extract it from even a cryptographically secured database along with all the other weak passwords.